reframejs/reframe/helpers/wildcard-api/examples.md

 Note that we need the line `if( ! [true, false].includes(completed) ) return;` because Wildcard publicly exposes `getTodos`.
 In other words,
-anyone can "call" the `getTodos` function, therefore `getTodos`'s parameters can take any arbitrary value.
+anyone on the internet can "call" the `getTodos` function, therefore `getTodos`'s parameters can take any arbitrary value.
-So we need to make sure
+Thus we make sure
 that the values passed to `getTodos` are what we expect.

-> Paramters can have arbitrary values and always need to be vetted.
+> Paramters always need to be vetted.

-Now let's imagine that we want to sort the completed todos views by the .
+Now let's imagine that we want to sort the completed todos by the time a todo was completed and sort the uncompleted todos by the time a todo was created.

 For that purpose, we add a second parameter `orderBy`: